-During the Spring, Summer, Fall 2020, and Spring 2021 terms, institutions around the country continued their course offerings in online format out of necessity.
-Therefore, we will accept courses for transfer credit that were completed in online format taken in the Spring, Summer, Fall 2020, and Spring 2021 term.
+During the Spring, Summer, Fall 2020, Spring, & Summer 2021 terms, institutions around the country continued their course offerings in online format out of necessity.
+Therefore, we will accept courses for transfer credit that were completed in online format taken in the Spring, Summer, Fall 2020, Spring, & Summer 2021 term.
 The actual dates may vary since some institutions are on semesters and some on quarters, and their calendars vary in other ways.
 For future terms, Fall 2021 & Spring 2022, if the courses are only offered at your school in an online mode, we will consider the course for credit as if taken on-campus.
 If the course is not listed on the transfer equivalency site, the course must be submitted for review to Transfer Credit site.
 This is a temporary suspension of our policy that places some restrictions around online courses and transfer credit.

 - Only official transcripts from other schools may be used to evaluate and/or award credit.

 - New students must request that an official transcript from all previously attended colleges be mailed to the Admissions Office.Georgia Institute of Technology

 - Current or previously enrolled Georgia Tech students must have the official transcript mailed to:Georgia Institute of Technology

 Atlanta GA, 30332-0315

 - New students must request that an official transcript from all previously attended colleges be mailed to the Admissions Office.